shayki5/azure-devops-create-pr-task/README.md

 - **Set Auto Complete**: Only for Azure DevOps.
 If checked the pull request will close once all branch policies are met.

-  Complete options:
+  Complete options (for Azure DevOps):

   - **Merge Strategy**: Specify the strategy used to merge the pull request during completion, see [here](https://devblogs.microsoft.com/devops/pull-requests-with-rebase/) more info.

     - Merge (No fast-forward) - `noFastForward` in yaml:

       A two-parent, no-fast-forward merge.
-The source branch is unchanged.
-This is the default behavior.
+The source branch is unchanged. **This is the default behavior**.

     - Squash commit - `squash` in yaml: